McPoozle/dnd-notes/content/Venix/Duchies/East/Tormenta.md

 #### Eliza
 >[[Smaller-Scale NPCs#Eliza|Eliza]] in town and homeless; was going to [[Corpetti]] to start a new Eastern branch of [[PETA]] but was taken aback by the FISHING going on in Tormenta.
 Temporarily living in Isolde's home.
 Working on gathering new members here
->	Previous attempts to start Eastern branches never heard back from reps; Eliza got a panicked message "the shadows are watching; beware the shadow" but ignored it.
+>> Previous attempts to start Eastern branches never heard back from reps; Eliza got a panicked message "the shadows are watching; beware the shadow" but ignored it.
 Didn't hear back from people in Corpetti
 >Aster takes her for an "intervention" at the Lake with Gorrister; traumatize her with dolphins

 #### Marty
 >Previous member of the Ruby-ranked Steel Shield adventuring party.
 Only survivor after attack on their escort mission; had his head caved in a bit.
 Weasel-like guy and very pathetic.
-Spilled the beans about the trip
+Spilled the beans about the trip but doesn't appear to be involved